BLB has exciting endeavors in progress to bring our children, staff and facilities to the next level of growth and performance.

 When possible, we’ve invited Haitian friends we’ve made along the way to come speak to our children about their own personal stories.
 This year, we hope to formalize this with the launch of an official Speaker Series – bringing success stories and real-life examples of triumph over adversity to our children and our staff at Brit’s Home in Haiti.
 We want our children to know that anything is possible in life, and that a whole world of opportunity exists for them, even in the face of hardships and challenges.
 We hope to motivate and inspire with this program, and highlight examples that rise above the idea that Haiti is “the poorest nation in the Western hemisphere”, a tagline that seems almost automatic when invoking the word Haiti.
 We believe we have a social responsibility to change that narrative that overshadows the successes of Haiti; through our Speaker Series, we believe we can change the negative portrayal of Haiti as a whole.

-The Be Like Brit Academy was launched as a pilot program in the fall of 2016 to provide specialized education for several of our children with educational, behavioral, emotional, and learning needs.
-BLB has hired two certified teachers and launched a curriculum to meet those needs.
+Brit's Academy was launched as a pilot program in the fall of 2016 to provide specialized education for several of our children with educational, behavioral, emotional, and learning needs.
+In September 2019 we expanded Brit's Academy to include 43 of our children.
+BLB has hired seven certified teachers, as well as seven teacher assistants and has launched a curriculum to meet those needs.
 We’ve seen huge improvements across the board in these children in a relatively short period of time.
 It is our goal to bring our educational program to more of our own children at BLB.

 After almost two years of construction, the 100,000 gallon cistern and Field of Hope projects were completed in the fall of 2016.
 With the installation of a secondary well and the construction of drainage swales to carry the water to our cistern, this year we will complete Phase 3 of the project – the installation of a comprehensive irrigation and sprinkler system to water our 1.5 acres of gardens and fruit trees around our property at Brit’s Home in Haiti.
 This cistern and the drainage swale systems serves another function, too, in that it will help in the serious problem of environmental degradation through erosion – a problem that threatens so many here in Haiti.